 Centrolophidae

 Medusafishes – Medium to large and elongate to robust.
-The mouth is relatively large.
-The jaws have a single row of small, conical teeth.
-The dorsal fin is continuous and the caudal peduncle is thick.
-Pelvic fins insert into a groove (Kells and Carpenter 2011).
+The mouth relatively large.
+Jaws with a single row of small, conical teeth.
+Dorsal fin continuous; caudal peduncle thick; pelvic fins insert into a groove (Kells and Carpenter 2011).

 Centropomidae